Johnlon/spam-1/docs/references.md

 https://www.youtube.com/watch?v=tUXboOaisAY&list=PL_i7PfWMNYobSPpg1_voiDe6qBcjvuVui&index=5#t=27m59s Good discussion on instruction encoding (compression) in 8 bits

 https://www.youtube.com/watch?v=DfuFNBJn1hk&list=PL_i7PfWMNYobSPpg1_voiDe6qBcjvuVui&index=6#t=6m48s Fixes one of the operands to reduce instruction space B is always second input so can’t do A=C+D

+https://youtu.be/knR-GzQOUXY?list=PL_i7PfWMNYobSPpg1_voiDe6qBcjvuVui&t=2007 Uses some hardwiring on the ALU inputs to extend ALU operations to include NOT, but does this with a subtraction rather than "XOR 0xFF" because taking the constent 0xFF is more complex than doing the minus with the existing 0 constant.

 ## Simple CPU